 Neil is a long-time member and speaker at Canadian Finance & Leasing Association (Canada) and Equipment and Lease Finance Association (U.S.).
 He has been selected by the Canadian Bar Association to serve as a lecturer in its Skilled Lawyers Series.

 Neil has visited and/or worked in all 10 Canadian Provinces and 49 of the 50 US States, as well as travelled to over 60 countries.
 Neil plays the French horn in a chamber group.
-Neil has served as a student mentor to the Law Society of Ontario for over 18 years and served on the Board of Directors for Canadian Lawyers for International Human Rights.
+Neil has served as a student mentor to the Law Society of Ontario for 20 years and served on the Board of Directors for Canadian Lawyers for International Human Rights.